Babra-intern/Linux_101/solutions.md

 # Exercise 3 :
 ### Command to print the number of lines, words and characters in a file.
    `wc`

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 3,' which shows how to print the number of lines, words and characters in a file.)

 ![Alt text](images/Exercise%203.PNG)

 # Exercise 4

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 3,'with solution for Exercise 4)
 ![Alt text](images/Exercise%203.PNG)

 # Exercise 5

 The search command is  `grep`

-(Refer to the image in the 'images' folder, specifically the screenshot named 'Exercise 5,'which shows the search for the words, `Nutshell`, `Perl` and `Dansoman` in `animals.txt`)

 ![Alt text](images/Exercise%205.PNG)